Ekkehard-Schulze/indoor-climate-logger/README.md

-One-Wire temperature sensors on RaspberryPi/Linux
+1-Wire temperature sensors on RaspberryPi/Linux
 -----------------------------------------------------------

 On Linux systems _indoor-climate-logger.py_ uses the Linux kernel driver for temperature readings.
-The One-Wire bus enables multiple temperature sensors on a single long cable.
+The 1-Wire bus enables multiple temperature sensors on a single long cable.
-The Linux kernel auto-discovers One-Wire temperature sensors on startup.
+The Linux kernel auto-discovers 1-Wire temperature sensors on startup.
 You can connect different types of sensors to the same bus.
-The kernel supports One-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00, MAX31850, and DS1825.
+The kernel supports 1-Wire sensor types DS18S20, DS1822, DS18B20,  DS28EA00, MAX31850, and DS1825.
 The latter two read type K thermocouples, whereas the others are semiconductor thermometers.
-The One-Wire bus can power sensors using 'external power' (three wires) or 'parasite power' (two wires).
+The 1-Wire bus can power sensors using 'external power' (three wires) or 'parasite power' (two wires).
 This script was only tested using external power.
-To use One-Wire sensors with a Raspberry Pi, activate the One-Wire bus via raspi-config.
-The default Raspberry Pi GPIO pin for One-Wire communication is GPIO4.
+To use 1-Wire sensors with a Raspberry Pi, activate the 1-Wire bus via raspi-config.
+The default Raspberry Pi GPIO pin for 1-Wire communication is GPIO4.
 You need a 4.7kΩ resistor between the data line and 3.3 volt.
-If you prefer crontab triggered One-Wire sensor data logging, you can use https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi, which provides a much leaner solution.
+If you prefer crontab triggered 1-Wire sensor data logging, you can use https://github.com/Ekkehard-Schulze/1wire-temperature-logger-RPi, which provides a much leaner solution.